AquaJerry/hello-world/old/linux-on-the-go.md

 If you meet Samsung Keyboard bugs, try other keyboard and `adb shell pm disable-user com.samsung.android.honeyboard`.
 ```
-If you can't hear any sound on some Samsung device, add `LD_PRELOAD=/system/lib64/libskcodec.so` before the line of `pulseaudio ...` to fix some bug on One UI 6.
+If you can't hear any sound on some Samsung device, add `LD_PRELOAD=/system/lib64/libskcodec.so `(space) before `pulseaudio ...` to fix some bug on One UI 6.

 If you don't want `.lesshst`, add `export LESSHISTFILE=-` after `export HISTCONTROL=ignoreboth` in `/data/data/com.termux/files/usr/etc/bash.bashrc`.